influxdata/docs-v2/content/influxdb/cloud-serverless/guides/api-compatibility/v1/_index.md

 See how to [use Telegraf and the v2 API](/influxdb/cloud-serverless/write-data/use-telegraf/) for new workloads that don't already use the v1 API.
 {{% /note %}}

-The following table shows `outputs.influxdb` plugin parameters and values for writing to the {{% cloud-name %}} v1 API:
+The following table shows `outputs.influxdb` plugin parameters and values for writing to the {{% product-name %}} v1 API:

 Parameter                | Ignored                  | Value
 -------------------------|--------------------------|---------------------------------------------------------------------------------------------------